TKirtan/Mirror-Bot/README.md

 # Mirror Bot
-This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.
+This is a telegram bot for mirroring files on the internet to our beloved Google Drive.

-## Deploying on Heroku
-Give Star & Fork this repo, then upload **token.pickle** & **credentials.json** to your forks

-after this click on the below button 👇👇👇👇
 <p><a href="https://github.com/TKirtan/Mirror-bot/blob/master/heroku-guide.md"> <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy to Heroku" /></a></p>